M4444/TMatrix/README.md

 ### Acknowledgments
 Thanks to:
-- [Infinisil](https://github.com/Infinisil) for creating a NixOS package
+- [Infinisil](https://github.com/Infinisil) for creating a NixOS Linux package
-- [filalex77](https://github.com/filalex77) for creating a Gentoo package
+- [filalex77](https://github.com/filalex77) for creating a Gentoo Linux package
-- [eliasrg](https://github.com/eliasrg) for creating an Arch package and clarifying the installation options on Arch
+- [eliasrg](https://github.com/eliasrg) for creating an Arch Linux package and clarifying the installation options on Arch Linux
 - [Makefile-dot-in](https://github.com/Makefile-dot-in) for fixing a problem linking atomic on Android
 - [sebpardo](https://github.com/sebpardo) for pointing out a typo in the man page